 The Notes of each Series (as defined in "Overview-Overview of the Programme-Method of Issue") may be issued as Bearer Notes, Exchangeable Bearer Notes or Registered Notes (each as defined in "Overview-Overview of the Programme-Form of Notes").
 Bearer Notes and Exchangeable Bearer Notes will be sold outside the United States in "offshore transactions" to non-US persons within the meaning of Regulation S ("Regulation S") under the US Securities Act of 1933, as amended (the "Securities Act").
 In general, Bearer Notes and Exchangeable Bearer Notes will be represented on issue by a temporary global note in bearer form, without interest coupons (each, a "Temporary Global Bearer Note"), and interests in Temporary Global Bearer Notes will be exchangeable for interests in permanent global notes in bearer form (each, a "Permanent Global Bearer Note" and, together with the Temporary Global Bearer Notes, the "Global Bearer Notes") or, if so stated in the relevant Final Terms, definitive bearer Notes ("Definitive Bearer Notes"), after the date falling 40 days after the completion of the distribution of such Tranche upon certification as to non-US beneficial ownership.
 Interests in Permanent Global Bearer Notes will be exchangeable for Definitive Bearer Notes in whole but not in part as described under "Summary of Provisions Relating to the Notes while in Global Form".
-On the relevant issue date, Global Bearer Notes will be deposited (i) with a common depositary (the "Common Depositary") for Euroclear Bank S.A./N.V. ("Euroclear") and Clearstream Banking, société anonyme ("Clearstream, Luxembourg"), or (ii) as agreed between the Issuer and the relevant Dealer(s), as specified in the relevant Final Terms.
+On the relevant is date, Global Bearer Notes will be deposited (i) with a common depositary (the "Common Depositary") for Euroclear Bank S.A./N.V. ("Euroclear") and Clearstream Banking, société anonyme ("Clearstream, Luxembourg"), or (ii) as agreed between the Issuer and the relevant Dealer(s), as specified in the relevant Final Terms.

 Registered Notes may be sold (i) outside the United States in "offshore transactions" to non-US persons within the meaning of Regulation S ("Unrestricted Registered Notes") and/or (ii) in the United States to "qualified institutional buyers" (each, a "QIB") within the meaning of Rule 144A ("Rule 144A") under the Securities Act ("Restricted Registered Notes").
-Registered Notes will be represented by registered certificates (each, a "Certificate") and, in general, (i) Unrestricted Registered Notes will be represented on issue by one or more permanent global registered certificates, without interest coupons (each, an "Unrestricted Global Certificate"), and (ii) Restricted Registered Notes will be represented on issue by a permanent global registered certificate, without interest coupons (each, a "Restricted Global Certificate") and, together with the Unrestricted Global Certificates, the "Global Certificates").
+Registered Notes will be represented by registered certificates (each, a "Certificate") and, in general, (i) Unrestricted Registered Notes will be represented on issue by one or more permanent global registered certificates, without interest coupons (each, a "Unrestricted Global Certificate"), and (ii) Restricted Registered Notes will be represented on issue by a permanent global registered Cortificate").
 The provisions governing the exchange of interests in the Global Certificates for individual Certificates in certain limited circumstances are described in "Summary of Provisions Relating to the Notes while in Global Form".
-On the relevant issue date, Global Certificates of each Series may (i) be registered in the name of, and deposited with, the Common Depositary for Euroclear and Clearstream, Luxembourg, (ii) be registered in the name of Cede & Co. as nominee for, and deposited with a custodian (the "Custodian") for, The Depository Trust Company ("DTC") and/or (iii) be registered and deposited as agreed between the Issuer and the relevant Dealer(s), as specified in the relevant Final Terms.
+On the relevant issue date, Global Certificates and deposited with, the Common Depositary for Euroclear and Clearstream, Luxembourg, (ii) be registered in the name of Cede & Co. as nominee for, and deposited with a custodian (the "Custodian") for, The Depository Trust Company ("DTC") and/or (iii) be registered and deposited as agreed between the Issuer and the relevant Dealer(s), as specified in the relevant Final Terms.